SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

 Why would we ever need log `warning`, `error`, `critical` levels of information, if we are just going to handle it?
 The reason is that raising exceptions are meant to change the *program flow at runtime* e.g. things we do not want the user to do, but we can deal with in some way.
-Logging is always for *after* a program have run, to inspect what went wrong.
+Logging is always for *after* a program has run, to inspect what went wrong.
 Sometimes you need one, sometimes the other, sometimes both.

 ### ❔ Exercises